phonon-framework/phonon/README.md

 ## Quick Start

-The best place to start with Phonon is the [Getting Started section](http://phonon.quarkdev.com/#getting-started) in the website.
+The best place to start with Phonon is the [Getting Started section](http://phonon.quarkdev.com/#getting-started)

 ## Documentation